 Fetal movements are known to play a key role in prenatal skeletal development.
 We know this from a number of conditions in which reduced or restricted fetal movements are linked to abnormal affecting newborn babies in which the bones or joints are not properly formed.
 The most common example is developmental dysplasia of the hip (DDH), where the hip joint is unstable or even dislocated.
 Another example is arthrogryposis, where multiple joints are abnormally shaped and oriented.
-Despite knowing that fetal movements contribute to formation of the bones and joints, the stresses and strains induced by these movements have never before been characterised.
-This research aims to fill this void by creating computational models of babies kicking in utero and calculating the stresses and strains induced in the bones and joints by these kicks.
+We characterised- for the first time- the stresses and strains induced by fetal movements in the bones and joints, and how these stimuli are altered in conditions that predispose a baby to hip dysplasia.
+We created computational models of babies kicking in utero and calculated the stresses and strains induced in the bones and joints by these kicks.

-Dr Stefaan Verbruggen is the postdoctoral researcher leading the research, and the project is funded by Arthritis Research UK.
+Dr Stefaan Verbruggen was the postdoctoral researcher leading the research, and the project was funded by Arthritis Research UK (now Versus Arthritis).